Ariescyn/EldenRing-Save-Manager/README.md

 The exe was compiled with pyinstaller and windows defender will most likely report it as untrusted.
 Just click more info > run anyway.
 This is a known issue and i am actively working on it.
 If you don't feel comfortable downloading then wait a couple days and it should be fixed.
 If anyone can help, please contact me.

-The position of some GUI elements may be slightly off depending on your windows personalization setup.
-This is because i placed the elements with pixels and did not use the tkinter grid system.
-I will update it in the near future.
 I can easily modify this program to work with dark souls 3 or other games.
 Just let me know.
 NOTE: Never use someone elses save file or you'll get banned.